PelleLille/hsl-docs/auth.rst

 ================= ======= ========================== ===========
 Array item        Type    Example                    Description
 ================= ======= ========================== ===========
-saslusername      string  "mailuser"                 SASL username saslpassword      string  "secret"                   SASL password saslmechanism     string  "PLAIN"                    SASL mechanism (always in uppercase) saslstate         number  0                          SASL state, incremeted per Reply (not available with LOGIN or PLAIN) saslresponse      string  none                       SASL response (not available with LOGIN or PLAIN)
+saslusername      string  "mailuser"                 SASL username (only available with LOGIN or PLAIN) saslpassword      string  "secret"                   SASL password (only available with LOGIN or PLAIN) saslmechanism     string  "PLAIN"                    SASL mechanism (always in uppercase) saslstate         number  0                          SASL state, incremeted per Reply (not available with LOGIN or PLAIN) saslresponse      string  none                       SASL response (not available with LOGIN or PLAIN)